AWS Centralized Ingress Protection¶

-Parameter Description Use AWS Gateway Load Balancer Check this box to use the AWS Gateway Load Balancer.
-This will consolidate Egress and East-West into a single Gateway.
-This is not available in all the AWS regions yet.
-Please check your AWS account if this option is available Security Choose Ingress Gateway Image Image to be deployed Policy Ruleset Select the policy ruleset to associate with this Gateway.
+Parameter Description Security Choose Ingress Gateway Image Image to be deployed Policy Ruleset Select the policy ruleset to associate with this Gateway.
 If you don't have any policy ruleset you can create a new by choosing Create New Region Select the region this Gateway will be deployed into VPC Select the VPC in which the Valtix Gateway is deployed Key Pair Select the key pair to associate with this Gateway IAM Role for Gateway Select the IAM role to associate with this Gateway Mgmt.
 Security Group Select the security group to associate with the management interface Datapath Security Group Select the security group to associate with the datapath interface EBS Encryption Enable EBS encryption for the gateway instance.
 If enabled, the user will select either AWS managed CMK or Customer managed encryption key.
 For Customer managed encryption key, KMS key ARN needs to be provided.

 Select the Availability Zone, the Mgmt Subnet and the Datapath Subnet.
 The available subnets will be based on the VPC selected above.
 For HA purposes the Gateway instances can be deployed in multiple AZs.
 Click the plus button to add a new AZ and select the parameters for the selected AZ.